 The noisiness level is important mainly for those who need to use a smart bike in the early mornings or late evenings without disturbing other household members.

-The general rule is that most quality smart bikes are quiet enough that your breathing with a mouth and fans will be louder than the bike itself.
+The general rule is that most quality smart bikes are quiet enough that you’re breathing with a mouth, and the fans will be louder than the bike itself.

 This is a noisiness level of around 55dB.
 For comparison, 60dB is a level of normal conversation.